Flowering Dogwood (Cornus florida)

-Characteristics: The 3-6 inch long leaves are oval-shaped and dark green.
+Characteristics: The 3-inch to 6-inch-long leaves are oval-shaped and dark green.
 In the fall, leaves turn red to red-purple.
-The tree’s white flowers bloom in April or May, usually before the leaves appear.
+The tree's white flowers bloom in April or May, usually before the leaves appear.
 Flowers have 4 large petals that are arranged around a yellow, beaded-looking center.
 This tree produces red berries that ripen in late September to October.
 Old branches develop an alligator hide appearance.
-Bark is gray-brown, blocky, and sheds, revealing the tree’s dark inner bark.
+Bark is gray-brown, blocky, and sheds, revealing the tree's dark inner bark.
 This tree is low-branching with a rounded to flat-topped crown and defined horizontal or tiered branching.
 It usually grows 20 feet high and wide, though can reach up to 30-40 feet.

 Foliage: Deciduous (leaves lost seasonally)